 The Meaning of Corrosion and What Causes it?

-We’ve talked before about the science behind water damage to electronics and how to prevent water damage, discussing some of the reasons why electronics and water just don’t mix.
+We’ve talked before about the science behind water damage to electronics and how to prevent water damage with different kinds of conformal coatings, discussing some of the reasons why electronics and water just don’t mix.
 One of the reasons we mentioned is the hidden and most puzzling cause of water damage: corrosion.
 Corrosion is the gradual breakdown of material, usually metal, by a chemical reaction with its environment.
 The most common form of corrosion occurs with you combine metal with water and oxygen, creating iron oxide (or what is more commonly known as rust).
 This reaction occurs when you combine these elements together for an extended period of time.

 Does Corrosion Ruin Electronics?